isarLemeire/Cryptography-Research-Paper/README.md

   4. -r or -rate, finalisation permutation a, default value 64
   5. -debug, turns on debug-mode, making the program print intermediate steps

-An example of an valid input is given below:
+An example of an valid command is given below:

-  "x64/Debug/ascon.exe" -k thisIsAKey -N 123 -A thisIsAssociatedData -P thisIsAPlaintext -a 12 -b 8 -r 64
+  ./ascon.exe -k thisIsAKey -N 123 -A thisIsAssociatedData -P thisIsAPlaintext -a 12 -b 8 -r 64